bsikander/udacity_data_eng/notes/data_warehouses/notes_cloud_computing.md

 - will create one IAM user called `dwhadmin`
   * will give admin privileges
   * will use its access token and secret to build our cluster and configure it, that should be our last "click-and-fill" process

+## Optimizing Table Design

+When a table is partitioned into many pieces and distributed across slices in different machines, **this is done blindly**.
+If one has an idea about the **frequent access pattern** of a table, one can choose a more clever strategy.

+### Distribution Styles

+#### Distribution Style: Even
+**Round-robin** over all slices to achieve **load-balancing**.
+- Good if table won't be joined

+Distributing **facts and dimensions with EVEN** has a high cost of `JOIN`:
+- `JOIN` results in lots of **shuffling**
+- e.g. a given key (say key=2532) of table 1 will not be on the same slice as the corresponding record in table 2, so record will be copied (shuffled) between slices on different nodes, which results in *slow performance*.

+#### Distribution Style: All
+- Small tables could be replicated on all slices to speed up joins
+- Used frequently for **dimension tables**, aka **broadcasting**

+Distributing **facts with EVEN** and **dimensions with ALL** eliminates shuffling.

+#### Distribution Style: Auto
+Leaves the decision to Redshift
+- "Small enough" tables are distributed with an `ALL` strategy
+- Large tables are distributed with `EVEN` strategy

+#### Distribution Style: Key
+Rows **having similar values** are placed on the same slice.
+- can lead to a **skewed distribution** if some values of the dist key are more frequent than others
+- very useful when a dimension table is too big to be distributed with `ALL` strategy
+  * in that case we distribute both the fact table and the dimension **using the same `distkey`**.
+  * if two tables are distributed on the **joining keys**, Redshift collocates the rows from both tables on the same slices.

+### Sorting Key
+- one can define its columns as **sort key**
+- upon loading, rows are sorted before distribution to slices
+- minimizes the query time since each node already has contiguous ranges of rows based on the sorting key
+- **useful for columns that are used frequently in sorting** e.g. `ORDER BY`; like the date dimension and its corresponding foreign key in the fact table.